felbinger/AdminGuide/docs/services/matrix.md

 # database: /data/homeserver.db
 ```

-Now you can start the service using `docker-compose up -d synapse`.
+Now you can start the services using `docker-compose up -d`.

 If you don't want to use OpenID Connect (e.g. with Keycloak), you may now create users:
 ```yaml